Sarah Wooster Counsellor Reg. MBACP, UKCP registered Psychotherapist

 Counselling can offer you the support and space to talk about what is going on and together try and make some sense of it all and to see a way through the difficulties.
 Often it is enough to have 4-6 sessions in order to begin to gain some clarity and perspective on what is happening and I often work with clients in this way.
 However, at other times longer term work is required especially when it seems that early experiences are still having an impact on life in the present in way that is not helpful to you.

-If we decide to meet for a consultation we can talk about what is happening in your life right now, what you might want from counselling and how we might work together.
+If we decide to meet for a consultation we can talk about what is happening in your life right now, what you might want from counselling or psychotherapy and how we might work together.
 I work both short term (4-8 sessions) and longer term.

 My approach values the client's ability to, with support from the counsellor, find their own answers and solutions to what is troubling them in their life.
 However, each client is unique and I integrate other ways of working that may feel useful to the client at any given time; sometimes suggesting different ways of thinking about problems, feelings and personal difficulties.